drfenixion/freecad.robotcad/README.md

     1. ROS2 package with launchers for Gazebo, RViz
     1. URDF
     1. Meshes
-1. Tool for use external extended code generating service (devops, multicopters)
+1. Tool for use external extended code generating service (startup script, docker, multicopters)
     1. External code generator:
         1. all of basic code generator
         1. Project structure
         1. Startup script for build and run docker container with all dependencies of project
         1. Init Git with submodules for dependencies management
-        1. Docker related code (dockerfiles, etc) (you dont need to manually install ROS2 or Gazebo, this is itself-packaged environment one command to run)
+        1. Docker related code (dockerfiles, etc) (you dont need to manually install ROS2 or Gazebo, it will be installed automatically in docker)
         1. Specific robot types code (multicopter - PX4 + Gazebo + ROS2)
         1. Nvidia video cards container support
         1. README instruction how to use